ranjithkannankrk/Machine-Learning/Maxent Classifier/README.md

 This is an implementation of maxent classifier and the algorithm used was logistic regression with the solver as limited memory BFGS and a multinomial scheme is used where the cross-entropy loss function is applied, these were the basic configurations that were set.

+The program take two inputs

+1. The zipped MNIST image file consisting of samples for 10000 digit representations

+2. The zipped MNIST lable file for the respective digit representation in the image file.

 The implementation used is scikit-learn’s sklearn.linear_model.LogisticRegression, and the best configuration that could be used were the following parameters that were set to the classifier.

 * multi_class --> multinomial